tokio-rs/website/content/docs/going-deeper-futures/tasks.md

 the thread calling [`wait`] and the other in a pool of threads when there's no more work to do.
 Event loops, however, block waiting for any one of a number of events to occur.
-In the context of an event loop for futures we're going to interpret events here as either I/O events or as unpark requests from futures on the event loop.
+In the context of an event loop for futures we're going to interpret events here as either I/O events or as notify requests from futures on the event loop.

 The event loop that [`tokio-core`] builds on, [`mio`], supports arbitrary event